-So by 3 in the morning before we hit the sack, me and my friends were told to get up by 8am because island tour is what’s about to happen.
-Seriously, welcome to team no sleep.
+So by 3 in the morning before we hit the sack, me and my friends were told to get up by 8 am because island tour is what’s about to happen.
+Seriously, welcome to the team no sleep.

 Basically, I think it is very easy to book a tour in El Nido.
 You’ll find tour organizers on the streets and inside the hostels.
 Just be sure to settle your reservations before midnight so no worries by the morning.

-Our last stop was the 7 Commando Beach.
+Our last stop was 7 Commando Beach.
 I love that fine island.
-White sand, turquoise waters, majestic palm trees and cheery people.
+White sand, turquoise waters, majestic palm trees, and cheery people.
 There was nothing like ending your day with a great finale: extra cold beers.

 And then again, with no decent sleep at all, forcing our bodies to wake up 7 in the morning because another adventure in the islands of El Nido is waiting.
 The plan was picking Tour C (because it’s the 2nd most popular tour next to tour A) but we ended up taking the Tour B (P1,200) because the coast guard wouldn’t let any boat to take this trip during our time.